jandem/website/_posts/2015-11-25-making-this-a-real-binding-in-spidermonkey.markdown

 * Each `this` expression in JS code resulted in a single bytecode op (JSOP_THIS),
 * This bytecode op *boxed* the frame's this-argument if needed and then returned the result.

 Special case: to support the [lexical this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Lexical_this) behavior of arrow functions, we emitted JSOP\_THIS when we defined (cloned) the arrow function and then copied the result to a slot on the function.
-Inside the arrow function, JSOP\_THIS would then simply [load the value from that slot](/blog/2014/04/11/fast-arrow-functions-in-firefox-31/).
+Inside the arrow function, JSOP\_THIS would then [load the value from that slot](/blog/2014/04/11/fast-arrow-functions-in-firefox-31/).

 There was some more complexity around `eval`: eval-frames also had their own this-slot, so whenever we did a direct `eval` we'd ensure the outer frame had a boxed (if needed) this-value and then we'd copy it to the eval frame.